viktor-nikolov/lwIP-file-via-socket/README.md

 The files [FileViaSocket.h](FileViaSocket.h) and [FileViaSocket.cpp](FileViaSocket.cpp) define the class [FileViaSocket](FileViaSocket.h#L80).

-I tested the class FileViaSocket (and made sure it's ready for compilation) on FreeRTOS on AMD Xilinx Zynq SoC (Vitis 2023.1 toolchain), Windows 11 (MinGW toolchain), and Ubuntu 22.04 (gcc toolchain).
+I tested the class FileViaSocket (and made sure it's ready for compilation) on FreeRTOS on AMD Xilinx Zynq SoC (Vitis 2023.1 toolchain), Windows 11 (MinGW toolchain in [CLion](https://www.jetbrains.com/clion/)), and Ubuntu 22.04 (gcc toolchain).

 FileViaSocket acts as a regular C++ ostream class but doesn't write any data locally.
 Everything is sent to the server via a socket connection, and the server (a Python script) writes all incoming data verbatim to a file.

-You can open the connection using the parameterized constructor `FileViaSocket( const std::string &serverIP, unsigned short port )` or by the method `void open( const std::string &serverIP, unsigned short port )`.
+You can open the connection using the parameterized constructor
+ `FileViaSocket( const std::string &serverIP, unsigned short port )`
+or by the method
+`void open( const std::string &serverIP, unsigned short port )`.
 Both may raise an exception if an error occurs.

 Connection is closed by the destructor of the class FileViaSocket or by calling the method `void close()`.
 After calling `close`, you can call the `open` again.